cwtuan/smart-json/README.md

-# Smart JSON Editor - Prettify / Minify / Verify JSON Tool
+# Smart JSON Editor: IDE-like tool to Prettify / Minify / Verify JSON
 [Smart JSON Editor](https://fe-tool.com/en-us/formatter/json) is a user-friendly JSON editor that facilitates the editing of both JSON and JSON5.
 However, Smart JSON has more flexible syntax by allowing omitting quotes around keys, multi-line commenting, and trailing commas in arrays and objects.
 This makes JSON editing process more efficient and productive.

 Moreover, Smart JSON Editor is a text editor similar to VS code, allowing users to work on multiple tabbed files simultaneously, rename tabs, drag and drop tabs, and use other [VS code editing techniques](https://code.visualstudio.com/docs/editor/codebasics) such as selecting all occurrences of a selected word.
 It helps you keep work organized and increases productivity.